 No client is required to participate in a 12 step program.
 We offer a non-12 step track for clients who would like to follow a different path on their journey to recovery.

-Rather than being religious, Wilson saw Alcoholics Anonymous as instead being spiritual, making the support group much more inclusive and versatile than the philosophies of the Oxford Group; while the Oxford Group was strongly Christian, Wilson’s Alcoholics Anonymous welcomed individuals of all denominations who could follow the philosophies of the program by incorporating their own spiritual or religious beliefs.
-To an extent, Wilson’s spiritual emphasis for Alcoholics Anonymous allows the program to be a template for individuals from all walks of life.
+There’s been one organization that’s almost synonymous with recovery, and that’s Alcoholics Anonymous.
+Founded in 1935 by Bill Wilson and Dr. Bob Smith, Alcoholics Anonymous is a support group for individuals with substance abuse problems.
+Wilson’s Alcoholics Anonymous welcomed individuals of all denominations who could follow the program’s principles and incorporate their own spiritual or religious beliefs.
+To an extent, Wilson’s spiritual emphasis in Alcoholics Anonymous allows the program to be a template for individuals from all walks of life.